 Thelottstraße 11, Augsburg

-A central staircase with two attached toilets leads to the upper floor with further living rooms and bathroom as well as to the attic.
+A central staircase with two attached toilets leads to the upper floor with additional living rooms and bathroom, as well as to the attic.

 After long-standing differences between the responsible body, the Architekturmuseum der TU München, and the sponsor, the Arno Buchegger Foundation, the TU Munich terminated the contract with the foundation with the intention of initiating a new start with a new concept for the museum.